mushcatshiro/CS-basics/Software Engineering/aws/IAM.md

 - Cognito User Pool (authentication)
   - sign in functionality for app users
-  - integrate with API gateway and ALB
+  - integrate with API gateway and ALB (CloudFront requires lambda@edge)
 - Cognito Identity Pool (authorization)
   - provide temporary AWS credentials to users to access AWS resource directly
   - works with Cognito User Pool as an identity provider